The Clear Edge

 How to track:

 Set a timer for every hour.
-When it goes off, pause for 10 seconds.
-Rate your energy 1-10.
-Write it down.
+When it goes off, pause for 10 seconds, rate your energy 1-10, and write it down.
 Takes 30 seconds max.

 Most founders discover one of two patterns: a sharp morning peak that crashes after lunch, or a gradual build through the morning with a second smaller peak in the late afternoon.
-Both are normal.
-Neither is better.
+Both patterns are normal, and neither is better.
 What matters is knowing which one you have.

 Result by end of Day 1: A complete hourly energy map of your actual workday, plus a list of what gives you energy and what takes it away.